tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 The Cosmos-SDK runs the ABCI application within the same process as Tendermint.
 When an application is run in the same process as Tendermint, a serialization penalty is not paid.
 This is because the local ABCI client does not serialize method calls and instead passes the protobuf type through through directly.
+This can be seen in [local_client.go][abci-local-client-code].

 Serialization and deserialization in the gRPC and socket protocol ABCI methods may cause slowdown.
 While these may cause issue, they are not part of the primary